Contact us

 Click on this facelift results video to see a detailed explanation of before and after photos of a deep plane facelift surgery.

-Dr. Jacob D Steiger is a plastic surgeon specializing in the face.
-He is a fellowship trained facial plastic surgeon who is board certified.
-He practices in Delray Beach and Boca Raton, Florida treating patients from Palm Beach, Ft.
+Dr. Jacob D Steiger MD is board certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology- Head & Neck Surgery.
+He practices in Boca Raton and Delray Beach, Florida treating patients from Palm Beach, Ft.
 Lauderdale, Miami, as well as patients from all over the US and from around the world.